Aging & Health A to Z

 - glandular diseases such as diseases of the thyroid, parathyroid, or adrenal glands

-- certain diseases and conditions (Crohn’s disease, celiac disease, stomach surgery)
+- certain diseases and conditions (such as Crohn’s disease, celiac disease, or stomach surgery)

 - family history of osteoporosis

 - history of hormone treatment for prostate cancer or breast cancer

 - low body weight or a small body frame

 - being white or Asian (although African-American and other ethnic groups are also at risk)